ac7552/email_middleman/README.md

 # Email Middleman

 This service is an abstraction between two email service providers(MailGun & SendGrid).
-Simply change a configuration/restart app and failover to a differ provider
+Simply change a env variable/restart app and failover to a different provider

 ## Getting Started